QubesOS/qubes-doc/external/configuration-guides/vpn.md

 * Always test your basic VPN connection before adding scripts.
 * Test DNS: Ping a familiar domain name from an appVM.
 It should print the IP address for the domain.
-* For scripting: Ping external IP addresses from inside the VPN VM using `sudo sg qvpn -c 'ping ...'`, then from an appVM using just `ping ...`.
-Once the firewall rules are in place, you will have to use `sudo sg` to run any IP network commands in the VPN VM.
 * Use `iptables -L -v` and `iptables -L -v -t nat` to check firewall rules.
 The latter shows the critical PR-QBS chain that enables DNS forwarding.